GenomicsAotearoa/Imputation-workshop/docs/1_tutorial.md

     plot(finalmerge$Pos,finalmerge$Rsq_nonfiltered_minimac3)
     ```

-Since we got too many positions on this region, it will be easier to use a bin plot other than just scatter plots.
+Since we have large numbers of snps in this region, it will be easier to use a bin plot other than just scatter plots. `ggplot2` has a number of functions that are useful for visualising dense data, and we will use `stat_binhex`.
 You don't need to run this part for yourself.

 !!! r-project "code"